 Is the lab wheelchair accessible?

 Both our darkroom and digital lab are wheelchair accessible.
-The Menschel Media Center is wheelchair accessible at its north-west entrance.
+Our building, the Robert B. Menschel Media Center, is wheelchair accessible at its north-west entrance.

 Where can I park?

-Paid parking is available across from the Robert B. Menschel Media Center at both the Marion Parking Lot and Booth Parking Garage.
-New parking spots have also been created on Waverly Ave, directly in front of Light Work!
+Paid parking is available across from the Robert B. Menschel Media Center in the Comstock Ave.
+Garage (formerly Booth Garage).
+Street parking spots and meters are also available in the surrounding neighborhood.